MaheshPrime/MaheshPrime/Readme.md

 <br />
 <br />

-### Working as a Data Engineer.
+### Incoming  Data Engineer Intern @ ADOBE !!.
-- I’m currently working as Data Engineer at SADA India.
+- I’m currently pursuing my master's in Data Science at Indiana University Bloomington.
 - Fun fact: I love to read books and blogs.
 - Worked as a Data Engineer at TCS for a year in Vodafone Nucleus Project and received "Best Team award" for the contribution
 - Done a spring internship at TCS Chennai as a Web Developer.